jxmot/github-label-manager/README.md

 **NOTE: This project is currently a "work-in-progress".
 And will be in various states between "working" and "not working".
 The master branch will not necessarily be the most current.**

+**2018-04-20 : Added a verticle scroll and max height to the label table.
+And I've working on some custom fonts(icons) for indicating the origin of the label (GitHub vs imported) and for indicating the origin-related states.**

+**2018-04-17 : Added emoji rendering to labels, but the code needs some refactoring due to duplication.
+Also need to investigate some of the error handling so that the messages and/or actions are appropraite ("Read Labels" w/o a selected repo)**

-**2013-04-10 : Label file export/import and row marking (as imported) is working, needs additional testing and integration of imported labels into other operations.**
+**2018-04-10 : Label file export/import and row marking (as imported) is working, needs additional testing and integration of imported labels into other operations.**

-**2013-03-31 : Basic label retrieval from a repo, label edit, undo, and mark for deletion are working.**
+**2018-03-31 : Basic label retrieval from a repo, label edit, undo, and mark for deletion are working.**

 **Major To Do's : label deletion from repo, label upload to repo, new label creation**